 Here are a few key tips on how advertisers can get their start & become successful using shoppable ads:

 - Ensure platform pixels (analytic codes) are properly placed on-site in order to properly track e-commerce site activity.
 Make sure pixels are firing properly on conversion events you wish to track and optimize towards.

 - Ensure you have successfully built or linked a dynamic product feed to the platforms.
 This will enable platforms to pull in up-to-date products and product information, as well as open up dynamic creative opportunities in order to deliver a more personalized experience to consumers.

 - Build 1st party audiences based on site actions for targeting purposes.
 This will allow you to group users based on products they’ve shown interest in, convert users who have dropped-off in the conversion funnel and re-engage existing customers.

 - Implement a Test and Learn approach.
 Shoppable ads open up a plethora audience, platform, format, placement & creative opportunities, so it is important to test your way in and be dynamic in the optimizations you’re making in order to drive stronger performance.

-Please don’t hesitate to reach out to SOCIETY to see where shoppable solutions fit into your social strategy.
+Please don’t hesitate to reach out to SOCIETY@ME to see where shoppable solutions fit into your social strategy.
 We are here to help you make the most of your Q4 and 2019 planning!